Language Scent: Exploring Cross-Language Information Navigation: Abstract

 \section{Abstract}

-While multilingual users often switch between languages when seeking information, {this process remains undersupported by current systems where information is typically siloed by language.} Our formative study reveals that users' cross-language transitions are guided by their perceived value of switching to a language, a concept we formalize as \textbf{language scent}.
-Language scent extends Pirolli and Card's theory of information scent to multilingual scenarios by considering meta-level strategy formation when navigating between different languages.
-To support language scent, we designed Niffler, a \fixme{search system} that augments language scent and supports cross-language information navigation through contextual cues, in-situ tools, and reflection support.
-A lab study with 16 multilingual speakers showed that \sys{} facilitated the formation and execution of exploratory and granular search strategies and leads to diverse information being gathered.
-Our findings establish language scent as a valuable lens on cross-language information seeking, highlighting language’s role in enabling access to broader information and offering concrete implications for the design of multilingual search systems.
+While multilingual users often switch between languages when seeking information, {this process remains undersupported by current systems where information is typically siloed by language.} Our formative study reveals that users select their search language based on its perceived value for their current information need, a concept we formalize as \textbf{language scent}. \rev{Language scent extends Pirolli and Card's information foraging theory --- which explains how users navigate among already-encountered sources --- to the multilingual case, where users' choice of query language determines which sources they can encounter in the first place.
+Building on this insight, we designed \sys{}, a multilingual information seeking system that provides proximal cues for gauging the language scent of different languages.} Finally, we conducted a lab study with 16 multilingual speakers to understand \sys{}'s utility, usage patterns and application contexts.